-Former National Hockey League veteran and collegiate All-America skater Mike York starts his second year as an assistant coach at Lake Superior State.
+Former National Hockey League veteran and collegiate All-America skater Mike York enters his third year as an assistant coach at Lake Superior State in 2019-20.

 York joined the Lakers' program in July 2017 after returning to his alma mater Michigan State in a student assistant coaching capacity in 2016 to complete his degree requirements.

 "I'm extremely excited to join the coaching staff at Lake Superior State," said York.
 "The Laker program has always had a great tradition.
 The players, the campus, and the Sault Ste.
 Marie community are passionate about hockey."

 "We're thrilled to have Mike York on our coaching staff," said LSSU head coach Damon Whitten, who was a teammate of York's for two seasons (1997-99) at Michigan State.
 "Mike's experience as a two-time NCAA All-American, Olympian, and NHL All-Star will be a tremendous asset in the development of our players.
 Along with his accomplishments on the ice, Mike brings a work ethic and humility that will aid us in our continued growth as a program.
 As a coach, I'm always striving to provide our program's student-athletes with the best resources and any edge which helps them grow."

 York, who was drafted in the sixth round by the New York Rangers in the 1997 NHL Entry Draft, played 10 seasons in the NHL amassing 332 career points on 127 goals and 195 points in 579 games.
 York skated three seasons (1999-02) for the New York Rangers, three (2001-04) with the Edmonton Oilers, two (2005-06) for the New York Islanders, one (2006-07) with the Philadelphia Flyers, one (2007-08) with the Phoenix Coyotes, and one (2008-09) for the Columbus Blue Jackets.